shirish93/shirish93.github.io/_posts/2024-02-16-ollama-mac.md

 This is an introduction to Large Language Models (LLMs) and an instruction to running them locally on a Mac using OLLAMA.

 It was originally designed as a walk-through Lunch & Learn event at Liberty Mutual with my coworkers.
-I have orgnanised my thoughts and the steps involved in the process as this tutorial.
+I have organized my thoughts and the steps involved in the process as this tutorial.
 Some steps may be missing, I'll add them to be more comprehensive.

 1. What are LLMs and how do they work?

-LLMs are a type of deep neural networks, a machine learning technique, capable of 'understanding' and generating text, translating languages, writing different kinds of creative content, and answering your questions in an informative way.
+LLMs are a type of deep neural networks, a machine learning technique.
+They are capable of 'understanding' (not really!) and generating text, translating languages, and answering your questions.
 They are trained on massive datasets of text and code, allowing them to recognize patterns and generate similar outputs.

 Here's a simplified breakdown of their operation:

 **Training**: LLMs are trained on massive datasets of text and code.
-This process involves feeding the model with examples and adjusting its internal parameters to improve its ability to recognize patterns and generate similar outputs.
+This involves feeding the model with examples and adjusting its internal parameters to improve its ability to recognize patterns and generate similar outputs.
 **Understanding**: When provided with a prompt or question, the LLM analyzes it based on the patterns learned during training.
 **Generation**: Based on the analysis, the LLM generates a response that is relevant to the prompt or question.
 This response can be text, code, or even a creative format like poems or scripts.